-A couple of days ago I shared a short clip with some hand & foot combinations using the classic Stick Control.
+A couple of days ago I shared a short clip with some hand/foot combinations using the classic Stick Control.
 This application, inspired by Alan Dawson’s method, utilizes the first 12 exercises of the “72 Single Beat Combinations” (you could use the rest of the exercises, from p.
 5 to p.
-7) applied on the … More Stick Control Revisited: Drumset Application
+7) applied on the drums in this … More Stick Control Revisited: Drumset Application

-In this short clip I play some hand & foot combinations using Stick Control, application inspired by Alan Dawson’s method.
+In this short clip, I play some hand & foot combinations using Stick Control by George L. Stone, application inspired by Alan Dawson’s method.
 I’ll post a series of exercises about this combinations very soon, stay tuned!

 In this third and last article about sixteenth-note quintuplets, I’ll show you how to apply the concepts and ideas of the previous lessons in a groove context.
 The first pattern consists to play the sixteenth-note quintuplets on the hi-hat (only with the right hand, without accents) playing the bass drum on the first and on the … More Quintuplets Lesson – Part three